 Competition with Southwest Hawaii flights.
-Peter said that they aren’t scared about competition from Southwest Hawaii.
-He complimented Southwest on their four decade record, while saying that competition in our Hawaii market isn’t anything new. “…(When) we had Allegiant start service to Hawaii and I remember a lot of the investment analysts…were sort of prophesizing the immediate doom of Hawaiian Airlines.
+Peter continues to assert that they aren’t scared about competition from Southwest Hawaii.
+He previously complimented Southwest on their four decade record, and said that competition in our Hawaii market isn’t anything new. “…(When) we had Allegiant start service to Hawaii and I remember a lot of the investment analysts…were sort of prophesizing the immediate doom of Hawaiian Airlines.
 We’ve had Alaska coming into the market…ATA was in the market….
 There is a long list of competitors we have dealt with.”

 Beat of Hawaii’s take.

-Regarding competition: While there has always been competition in our Hawaii market, 2018/2019 represents a new paradigm in that regard.
+Regarding competition: While there has always been strong competition in our market, 2018/2019 unquestionably represents a paradigm shift in that regard.